Tag archive for: webinar

 The moderators for this event will be Julie Dupouy (MCUPH, DUMG Toulouse), Beatrice Lognos (MCUPH, DUMG Montpellier), and Marie Bistoquet (COREVIH physician).

-• Epidemiology of HIV and STIs in 2020 (France, Occitanie, Cities) (Alain Makinson, President of COREVIH, MCUPH Infectious Diseases Montpellier) (15 minutes)
+• Epidemiology of HIV and STIs in 2020 (France, Occitanie, Cities) (Alain Makinson, President of COREVIH, Associate Professor of Infectious Diseases, Montpellier) (15 minutes)

-• Diversified prevention and PrEP in practice (Dr. Cyril Perrollaz, CeGIDD Montpellier), (15 minutes)
+• Diverse Prevention Strategies and PrEP in Practice (Dr. Cyril Perrollaz, CeGIDD Montpellier), (15 minutes)

 • Summary and Q&A (30 minutes)

-Following a webinar on COVID-19 care from city to hospital, a new webinar will focus on vaccination.
+Following a webinar on COVID-19 care from the community to the hospital, a new webinar will focus on vaccination.
 Join us on February 1!
 Find all the details in this article.

-"Vaccination and COVID-19: from theory to practice"; a webinar organized by the Faculty and university hospitals for interns and doctors
+“Vaccination and COVID-19: From Theory to Practice”; a webinar organized by the Faculty and the University Hospitals for residents and physicians

-Each presentation will last between 10 and 20 minutes.
-The webinar will be followed by a roundtable discussion.
+Each presentation will last 10 to 20 minutes.
+The webinar will be followed by a panel discussion.

-Dr. Alain Makinson Infectious and Tropical Diseases, Montpellier University Hospital (10 minutes)
+Dr. Alain Makinson, Department of Infectious and Tropical Diseases, Montpellier University Hospital (10 minutes)

-Prof. Pascal Demoly, Pulmonology and Allergology, Montpellier University Hospital (10 minutes)
+Prof. Pascal Demoly, Pulmonology and Allergy, Montpellier University Hospital (10 minutes)

 Dr. Maxime Villiet, Clinical Pharmacology (10 minutes)